Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

     - Version 1.8.0 has been upgraded to version 1.10.0.
   - Libinput
     - Version 1.15.0 has been upgraded to version 1.16.
-    - Input-haltests has been added for testing input driver(s).
+    - Input-haltests have been added for testing input drivers.
   - Libxkbcommon
     - Libxkbcommon has been upgraded to version 1.0.0.
   - Mtdev